 October 16th: The Locarno Treaties are signed in Switzerland.
 These treaties secure Germany’s borders and improve relations with other European states.

-January 20th: Chancellor Hans Luther is forced to reconstruct his cabinet, after losing the support of the Reichstag.
+January 20th: Chancellor Hans Luther is forced to reshuffle his cabinet after losing the support of the Reichstag.

-April 24th: Germany and Soviet Union sign the Treaty of Berlin, a five-year non-aggression pact.
+April 24th: Germany and the Soviet Union sign the Treaty of Berlin, a five-year non-aggression pact.